Local church/state conflicts

 For the time being, it would appear that sectarian prayers in municipal government meetings and at school board meetings are considered unconstitutional as a matter of settled law.

-Methods by which municipalities can still have invocations:
+Methods by which municipalities may still be able to have invocations:

 Two novel techniques by which a municipal council might be legally able to listen to an sectarian invocation have been suggested.
-Neither has been tested in the courts, but both may well prove to be constitutional:
+Neither has been tested in the courts, but both may well prove to be constitutional if they were tried and challenged in court:

 Many municipal governments set aside time on their meeting